sbruche/aristopy/README.md

 [documentation](https://aristopy.readthedocs.io/en/latest/installation.html).

 ## Examples
-The code of the first simple example from the examples directory is shown below to illustrate the notation of *aristopy*.
+The code of the first simple example from the examples directory, shown below, illustrates the notation of *aristopy*.
 A detailed description of the code is provided in the [documentation](https://aristopy.readthedocs.io/en/latest/01_simple_model.html).